 Because there were so many people, I ended up bumping into some.
 Most didn't seem to notice, probably because it happens all the time.

 The weirdest encounter was a guy who collided into me and apologized, but then stood very close - practically a hug without him putting his arms around me.
 It took a couple seconds for me to register, then we moved away.
-Afterwards, my friend Leslie told me that some people do that at concerts to rob people.
-(Other times, it's for other purposes.)
+Afterwards, my friend Leslie told me that some people do that at concerts to rob people, or other purposes.
 Either way, it's something to look out for during events like this.

 Then I made my way to the photo pit.
 It was a thrill to feel the crowd's energy along with the thumping bass and melodies!
 A quick tip: bring earplugs!
 I remembered to buy them right before the concert and they came in handy.
 I could still enjoy the show while protecting my ears, especially when I was photographing very close to the blasting speakers.

 My backstage shots were my favorite, and my time taking them was limited.
 The photographers had to take turns to get close to the artists.
 When we weren't up, we'd be at a back corner of the stage or in the photo pit.

 It's easy to get nervous when going backstage on a time limit.
 When I first went up for a couple minutes to photograph Joyzu, so many thoughts were racing through my head.
 I think this composition is okay.
 Is everything in focus?
 Am I annoying the audience by being here too long?
 Goddamn, this music is good.
 Wait, I can't get distracted, I have to take photos!

 The best things to do are to relax and trust yourself.
 Even on a time limit, remember to breathe and steady your hands.
 Be mindful of your surroundings so you don't get in another photographer's way or trip over anything, but focus on your subject and everything in frame.
 Do your best and your gear will take care of the rest.